Donor Development Manager

-The Ausable River Association (AsRA), a non-profit conservation organization with a mission of helping communities protect our stream and lakes, seeks a qualified individual to serve as development associate.
-The associate will use planning, fundraising, communications, and outreach skills to inspire philanthropy in support of AsRA’s science-based programs and conservation results.
-AsRA’s office is located in Wilmington, New York.
+The Ausable River Association (AsRA), a non-profit conservation organization with a mission of helping communities protect our stream and lakes, seeks a qualified individual to manage donor outreach and development.
+This is a new position that builds upon a strong, well-organized communications and outreach strategy currently in place.
+The successful candidate will use communications, outreach, event management, research, networking and relationship-building skills to inspire philanthropy in support of AsRA's science-based programs and conservation results.
+AsRA's office is located in Wilmington, New York.

 Status: Full time exempt